-The White's V3i was originally released in 2009 as the White's Spectra Vision or simply White's Vision.
+The White's V3i was introduced in 2009 and is still in production.
+The V3i was originally released as the White's Spectra Vision or simply White's Vision.
 Due to a name conflict with another company the name was changed to White's Spectra V3.
 The original Vision and V3 models both suffered from software issues.
 Updates were issued and finally consolidated into the final White's Spectra V3i model which is still being manufactured today.
 All previous models can be updated to the latest V3i software by returning the detector to White's Electronics.
 Details here.
 This all leads to quite a bit of model confusion when buying used versions of these detector because it is not always clear if a model has been updated or not.
 The V3i was also later released in a feature limited model called the VX3.

 There are several things that make the White's V3i unique.
 One of the most obvious is the use of a very bright high contrast color screen, still ahead of its time compared to anything else on the market.
 The V3i takes screen customization to a level that quite frankly is unlikely to be exceeded in the near future if ever.
 There is a reason for that that I will explain shortly.

 The V3i was also one of the first metal detectors to incorporate a proprietary wireless headphone system designed to overcome the lag issues common in aftermarket solutions at the time.
 It was initially promised that the wireless system would also enable communication via a plug in dongle that would allow the V3i to be programmed via software on a PC.
 This ended up being one of the never realized disappointments of the White's V3i.
 The headphone system ended up working well enough after initial problems were ironed out but the proprietary nature of the system limits the choice of headphones to a single model.